Skip to main content Skip to search Skip to main navigation

 Understanding Why the Boat Turns into the Wind

-The boat turning into the wind is usually the result of multiple factors combined in a sequence of events.
+A boat turning into the wind is usually the result of multiple factors occuring in sequence.
 Although many sailors understand the mechanics, reflexes often lead them to respond in less-than-ideal ways.
 Let’s break down the process, which we’ll review with the help of two example videos.

-1. The sailor is hiking upwind — they could be sitting further out, and the sail could be trimmed flatter.
+1. The sailor is hiking upwind — they could be hiking further out, and the sail could be trimmed flatter.

 2. Their attention should ideally be forward — watching the water surface to anticipate gusts.